cmake-basis/BASIS/doc/howto.rst

 How-to Guides
 =============

-The how-to guides explain the basics of following the standards defined by BASIS, namely the :doc:`standard`, and explain common tasks such as creating a new project or installation.
+The how-to guides describe BASIS concepts and best practices which help to conform with the :doc:`standard` defined by BASIS, and explain common tasks such as creating a new project or its installation.

 .. toctree::
     :maxdepth: 2